 Keep/Kill → Stage 4 Build Alpha

 Once open questions resolved and SME sign-off obtained: move to Build Alpha (~1 week).
 Proof of Concept Review (mandatory) before any customer exposure.
-Phase 2 dependencies (Fusion API, service account, bank line ID) must be scoped with Johanne's team in parallel.
+Automation Gap dependencies (Fusion API, service account, bank line ID) must be scoped with Finance leadership's team in parallel.

 For leadership

 Strategic framing.
-Emma's priorities are addressed.
-Phase 1 is demonstrable today — Phase 2 has clear dependencies and sequencing.
+Product leadership's priorities are addressed.
+Exception Intelligence is demonstrable today — Automation Gap has clear dependencies and sequencing.

 !